ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 ### The location of instrument specific scripts

-Instrument specific scripts such as init_larmor.py should be kept in `C:\Instrument\Settings\config\NDXLARMOR\Python`.
-This means that they can then be versioned in git.
+By default when setting an instrument the `init_default.py` file is loaded.
+This file checks for the existence of a folder called `C:\Instrument\Settings\config\NDX%INSTNAME%\Python` and adds this to the system path if it does.
+If this path exists and contains a file called `init_%INSTNAME%.py`, it will load it too.

 As this folder is added to the Python path any other files put in this directory can also be imported into genie_python.
 Note that this is *NOT* done automatically it is still necessary to type `from my_instrument_scripts import my_function`.

-Scripts relating to the operation of the instrument, e.g. larmor_scan_methods.py, should also be stored here.
-User scripts should not be stored here.
+Scripts relating to the operation of the instrument should be kept in `C:\Instrument\Settings\config\NDX%INSTNAME%\Python` too.
+This means that they can then be versioned in git.User scripts should not be stored here.

 ### Quickly deploy minor changes to instruments